Mhbib34/Mhbib34/README.md

 A Fullstack Developer<br>I have expertise in Back End Programming (Go & Typecript)<br>I always open to collaboration and discussion of new ideas.<br>If you are interested in working together, feel free to contact me.

 # 💫 About Me:
-🔭 Newbie Programmer<br>👯 Student at Universitas Potensi Utama Medan<br>🔭 Currently Learning GO...
+🔭 Newbie Programmer<br>👯 Student at Universitas Potensi Utama Medan

 ## 🌐 Socials: